Assad's ghost militia strikes fear into Syria revolt

 The Syrian Network for Human Rights, an opposition group documenting Assad's crackdown on the revolt, said shabbiha militiamen entered the tiny Sunni Muslim village of Mazraat al-Qubeir on Wednesday after tanks shelled houses and phone lines were cut.

-They killed at least 78 civilians and took away 37 bodies, according to the organization.
+They killed at least 78 civilians and took away 37 bodies, according to the organisation.

 Security forces bussed in the shabbiha from nearby Alawite villages, it said, the same pattern that was seen in the Sunni Muslim town of Houla two weeks ago and - on a lesser but no less gruesome scale - on the outskirts of Homs, Syria's third largest city.